Petdiscount/pdimporter/README.md

 ### Step 1:

-Download the ZIP file and move the "pdimporter" folder in your Magento root.
+Download the ZIP file and move the "pdimporter-master" folder in your Magento root.
+Rename "pdimporter-master" to "pdimporter".

+Or:
+Copy all the files into /pdimporter

 Or use:
 git clone https://github.com/petdiscount/pdimporter
-in your magento directory
+in your magento root

 ### Step 2: